 - Everyone hates you early and middle game for dying so much

 There are several variations to this build; I always build the same way when I go DPS carry with Ashe - this way, but you may choose to build a little differently.
-Keep the core the same, but the Zeke's Herald and/or Trinity Force can be exchanged for these:
+Keep the core the same, but the Zeke's Harbinger and/or Trinity Force can be exchanged for these:

 - The Bloodthirster

 - Executioner's Calling

 - Nashor's Tooth - unconventional, but it might work.
 I haven't personally tried it.